Skip to main content

 Runs on Your servers Third-party proxy

-Pricing $49/server/month flat Usage-based (scales with traffic)
+Pricing Flat rate per server (TBD) Usage-based (scales with traffic)

 Data sovereignty GDPR-compliant by architecture Requires DPA + configuration